shrihari-prakash/liquid/README.md

 ```

 3. In your host machine, create a file called `app-config.json` with the contents of [this file](https://raw.githubusercontent.com/shrihari-prakash/liquid/main/src/public/app-config.sample.json).
-4. Edit properties `oauth.clientId` and `oauth.redirectUri` to the document you just inserted into `clients` collection.
+4. Edit properties `oauth.clientId` and `oauth.redirectUri` to values from the document you just inserted into clients collection.
 5. Go to [Liquid Option Manager](https://liquid-om.netlify.app/) and edit your configurations.
 Set `system.static.app-config-absolute-path` to `/environment/app-config.json`.
 Apart from this, you will need to edit:
    1. `mongo-db.connection-string`
    2. `sendgrid.api-key`